 On 18 December 2014, NALHL (in Voluntary Liquidation) was placed into liquidation by its members.
 As the liquidator has assumed the rights of the shareholder and controls NALHL (in Voluntary Liquidation) it is not consolidated into the results of the NAMA Group at the reporting date.
 The final meeting of NALHL (in Voluntary Liquidation) took place on 25 April 2023 and the related final documents were registered with the Companies Registration Office (CRO) on 19 May 2023.
-NALHL (in Voluntary Liquidation) is expected to be deemed dissolved three months from the date of registration of the final documents.
+NALHL (in Voluntary Liquidation) was dissolved on 20 August 2023.